Last updated on August 23rd, 2022 at 05:46 pm

 When it comes to emergency stop devices there is no doubt that the red mushroom-head push button is the most common – they seem to be everywhere.
 The second most common emergency stop device is the pull-cord, and like the light-curtain in safeguarding devices, the pull-cord is probably the most misapplied emergency stop device.

 Emergency Stop pull-cords are most often used where there are long stretches of machinery between normal operator stations – think about conveyor systems as an example.

-Bear in mind that emergency stop systems are complimentary protective measures, meaning that they are intended to complement the primary safeguards.
-In a situation like that shown below, the primary safeguards are the fixed guards over the rollers and along the edges of the belting.
+Bear in mind that emergency stop systems are complementary protective measures.
+Complimentary protective measures are backup devices (they complement) the primary safeguards.
+The primary safeguards in the photo below are the fixed guards over the rollers and along the edges of the belting.
 There is no guarding to protect a person from being hit or entangled and dragged by material on the belt.
-On the return roller, below the e‑stop box and near the bottom of the picture, there might not be any guarding (in this case it looks like there are enclosing guards over the idler rollers.)
+On the return roller, below the e-stop box and near the bottom of the picture, there might not be any guarding (in this case, it looks like there are enclosing guards over the idler rollers.)
 This may not be a problem, as there is probably no entanglement hazard here.
-If clothing got wrapped around the idler roller, the roller would likely simply stop as there is unlikely to be enough friction between the belt and the roller to keep it turning.
+If clothing got wrapped around the idler roller, the roller would likely stop as it is unlikely that there would be enough friction between the belt and the roller to keep it turning.